 NexGard is not suitable for dogs with allergies, dogs with health conditions, and pregnant dogs.
 Frontline may not be suitable for dogs prone to allergies.

-The type and severity of the parasitical infestation also factors into which medication will be better.
+The type and severity of the parasitical infestation also factor into which medication will be better.
 NexGard can be more effective in killing off fleas and ticks than Frontline.

 Frontline may be toxic to cats and other pets in the household.
 This can be a problem with NexGard too if your pet vomits up the medication and your other pets eat the vomit.
 Keep an eye on your pet for 24 hours after giving them the oral medication and clean up after them at once if they vomit.